liflab/beepbeep-3-book/markdown/core/README.md

 ![Pushing events into a `Trim` processor.](TrimPush.png)

 Here, we connect a `Trim` to a `Print` processor.
 The `for` loop pushes integers 0 to 5 into `trim`; however, the first three events are discarded, and do not reach `print`.
 It is only at the fourth event that a push on `trim` will result in a downstream push on `print`.
-Hence the output of the program is:
+Hence, the output of the program is:

     3,4,5,